AdobeDocs/commerce-webapi/src/pages/rest/modules/b2b/negotiable-manage.md

 Before negotiable quote can begin, the following conditions must be met:

-*  A regular Magento quote has been created (`POST /V1/customers/:customerId/carts` or `POST /V1/customers/carts/mine`)
+*  A regular Commerce quote has been created (`POST /V1/customers/:customerId/carts` or `POST /V1/customers/carts/mine`)
 *  The quote contains items (`POST /V1/carts/:quoteId/items`)

 If the negotiable quote requires a shipping address (for negotiation or tax calculations), you can add it to the standard quote before initiating the negotiable quote (`POST /V1/carts/:cartId/shipping-information`)